GaussBackyard/RNAStructureIdentifier/README.md

 If you use our software package, you may want to cite the follwing publications:

 [Thomas J.X.
-Li and Christian M. Reidys (2019)](http://arxiv.org/abs/1909.05744) "On an enhancement of {RNA} probing data using Information Theory", arXiv:1909.05744
+Li and Christian M. Reidys (2019)](http://arxiv.org/abs/1909.05744) "On an enhancement of RNA probing data using Information Theory", arXiv:1909.05744